-All new students must submit their high school transcript with a graduation date or GED test scores for placement and financial aid purposes.
+All new students must submit their high school transcript with a graduation date or GED test scores for placement purposes.
 New students who have transferred from another college need to submit official transcripts from their prior college.

 Former and Continuing Students